Jalopy-Tech/HP-Omen-15-macOS/README.md

 ### What's not yet tested

-- Apple software such as iMessage, iCloud, etc (I’m not an Apple user).
+- Apple service software such as iMessage, iCloud, etc (I’m not an Apple user).